Albrtito/ObsidianNotes/02 - Atomic/20240208 - 000000 - Definition - Differential Equations.md

 	$$
 	Are solutions for the equation.
 For all possible values of c1 and c2.

+Always, when looking for solutions, an essential part is to look for [[20240528 - 115005 - Lost solutions in a DE|Lost solutions in a DE]]
 ## ODEs and PDEs
 When analysing a differential equation, the resulting function we find can be of two types:
 Lets say that the function is f()